henritaing/relationshipmapping/README.md

 # 📍 Interactive Relationship Mapper

 This Streamlit app helps you map and visualize your relationships using a network graph.
 You can either **manually input people and their connections** or **upload a JSON file** that follows a specific format.
+You can try it yourself at the following link: **https://relationshipmapping-8qpjg4kqwudamemnmwodub.streamlit.app/**

 ## 🌟 Features